-The Company has continued to outsource several financial services which are now provided by Cambridgeshire County Council shared services.
+The Company has continued to engage Cambridgeshire County Council shared services to provide several financial services.
 Under this arrangement there are robust financial and management policies in place to ensure effective safeguards and controls to manage money and assets.

 The Company and its subsidiary have tailored Financial Rules which set out its financial policies in the form of the Financial Regulations, Scheme of Delegations and Contract Procedure Rules.
 These provide the framework for managing the Company's financial affairs.
-They apply to every Board member, Committee, and employee of the Company and anyone acting on behalf of the Company.
+They apply to every Board member, Committee, and employee or anyone acting on behalf of the Company.
 The Financial Rules identify the financial responsibilities of the Board, its Committees, EMT and staff members.